stardot/ReptonMaps/README.txt

 The ReptonMaps project is a set of tools and modules to read, edit and write maps for the Acorn Electron version of Superior Software's Repton.

+The main tool is a GUI editor for editing levels in an existing Repton executable, stored in a Universal Emulator Format (UEF) file.
+This depends on the cross-platform PyQt4 GUI framework.
+This tool is typically run from the command line from within the ReptonMaps directory itself, like this:

+  ./tools/editor.py Repton.uef

+You will also need to provide a suitable Repton.uef file containing the files for the Acorn Electron version of Repton.
+This is not provided in this package.

 Copyright and License Information
 ---------------------------------